RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task_sample.md

 # twilio_autopilot_task_sample Resource

-Manages a Autopilot task sample.
+Manages an Autopilot task sample.
 See the [API docs](https://www.twilio.com/docs/autopilot/api/task-sample) for more information

 For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)